nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `create_class LIST_NAME`

-- The argument `LIST_NAME` should be the name of the new class list
+- The argument `LIST_NAME` should be the name of the new class list.

 Examples:

 - `create_class cs6244` creates an empty class list.

+#### List students in a class list: `classlist`

+List the students in a particular class list.

+Format: `create_class LIST_NAME`

+- The argument `LIST_NAME` should be the name of the class list which you want to see the students inside.

+Examples:

+- `classlist cs6244` list the students in class cs6244.

+#### List all students in the application: `list`

+List all students.

+Format: `list`

+Examples:

+- `list` list all students in the application.

 #### Add a student: `add_student`